 In the early years, Hayes never campaigned his horses in Sydney and it wasn’t until September 1960 that the stable won its first race here when Trackmaster, ridden by Bill Pyers, scored in a welter handicap at Canterbury.
 There is a Rufe Naylor flavour to the events surrounding that welter well worth the telling.
 Hayes was on his way back from Brisbane’s winter carnival with a couple of horses and thought he’d try his luck.
 Trackmaster had finished second over a mile in a highweight at Eagle Farm only a fortnight before, carrying 10 stone with Kevin Mitchell in the irons.
 Hayes opted for the welter on Canterbury Guineas day with Trackmaster in a bid to recover some of his travelling expenses as he was intending to send the horse on to Melbourne.
 The trainer was good friends with some influential tennis players who raced horses, including Jack Kramer and Lew Hoad.
 Together with those well-known racing identities Bob Barnes and Ted Harris, that quartet saw an opportunity for a betting coup.

 Hayes went back to Adelaide and left the horse behind.
 Not only did he have a stable to run in South Australia but, so the theory went, his absence from Canterbury would lull bookmakers into a false sense of security.
 While Barnes and Harris arrived at the track just before the race started and placed a small series of bets, Lew Hoad remained at home to place the larger S.P. commission by telephone at a pre-arranged time.
 The welter was the last race on the card and Trackmaster was being ridden by the top South Australian jockey Billy Pyers, his only ride of the day.
 With Colin Hayes listening in the course broadcaster’s box in Adelaide, Trackmaster, starting at 9/1 led throughout and fell in to win by a neck after running off the course when approaching the winning post.
 However, the sting in the ring wasn’t as lucrative as it might have been.
-While Barnes and Harris collected their bets on course, Lew Hoad, who’d had a late night the night before, tired of waiting for the last race, and fell asleep beside the telephone without placing a single S.P. wager!
+While Barnes and Harris collected their bets on the course, Lew Hoad, who’d had a late night the night before, tired of waiting for the last race, fell asleep beside the telephone without placing a single S.P. wager!

 In a 1970 interview with the Sydney Morning Herald’s racing journalist, Bert Lillye, Colin Hayes observed: “The secret of being a successful trainer is good horses.
 After that, it’s four-fifths hard work and routine, with the other fifth, intuition.
 But it’s the last fifth that really counts.”
 Hard work, routine and especially intuition were all at play during the first half of the 1960s, a period in which Colin Hayes consolidated his reputation in Adelaide as the leading trainer.
 He repeatedly won the Adelaide trainers’ premiership and made increasingly regular forays into Melbourne with horses like Trim Boy, Princess Ada, Alarm Bell, Aladdin’s Lamp, Wine Label, Prince Ming, Millionairess and Bright Blend.
 However, it was a period in which the stable never had a really top-class racehorse.
 Yes, Hayes won the South Australian Derby with Royal Chat in 1960; the Adelaide Cup in 1962 with Cheong Sam; and the 1963 V.R.C.
 Queen’s Cup with Aladdin’s Lamp.
 And yes, Rose of Summer and Bright Blend did finish runners-up in the V.R.C.
 Oaks and Victoria Derby respectively.
 But none of those gallopers really went on with the job.